How to be a Great Test Knitter

 Remember, you are there to find any errors in the pattern.
-You are not there to sit back and happily work away blinded by any mistakes.
+You are not there to sit back and happily work away blindly, ignoring mistakes.
 You have a job to do and you need to be vigilant.
-Think about how you would feel if you purchased a pattern that had been test knit but was riddled with errors.
+Think about how you would feel if you purchased a pattern that had been test knitted but was riddled with errors.
 I know I’d be pretty pissed off.
 The designer has worked hard but it’s easy to miss silly mistakes and it’s your job to pick them up.

 There could be a row of lace that doesn’t work out correctly because the ssk is missing off the end.
 Or a technique could be described in a way that doesn’t make sense.
 The designer expects things to crop up so tell them.

 6. Do Not Make Changes to the Pattern

 At the end of the day, you are receiving this pattern.
-You have all the time in the world to make another one with the alterations you wanted.
+You have all the time in the world to make another one after the test with the alterations you wanted.